sybrew/the-seo-framework/readme.txt

 			* Related Core ticket is [#51117](https://core.trac.wordpress.org/ticket/51117).
 		* Sticky posts are no longer calculated when generating the sitemap, removing a redundant database query.
 			* Related Core ticket is [#51542](https://core.trac.wordpress.org/ticket/51542).
+		* The URL generator has been rewritten from the ground up.
+With that, we removed all patches for pagination and rely on our pagination tweaks now.
+			* Because of this, the sitemap generates about 10% faster (TODO bombard it without caching enabled).
+			* Because of this, the front-end generates up to 30% faster.
+TODO confirm URI test (we create 11 URLs?, redirect, canonical, og, prev, next, 3x+ breadcrumbs, site, search, organization)
 	* **Compatibility:**
 		* A new multilingual plugin conflict detection is implemented.
 Polylang, WPML, TranslatePress, and WPGlobus are detected by default as potentially conflicting.
 When a potentially conflicting multilingual plugin is detected:
 			* A warning is displayed above the homepage settings.